meganwynn131/meganwynn131.github.io/about.md

 permalink: /about/
 published: true
 ---
-_Over  here, we do imperfect, we do real_
+**_Over  here, we do imperfect, we do real_**

-A place to document ideas and experiences that hopefully can be found helpful to the readers
+If I had to sum up my beliefs in a few words, I'd say that I believe in living simply, loving what you have, and focusing on doing what really makes you happy

-I show a little insight on my life, jewelry-making, meal-prepping, minimalism, budgeting, and some tin foil hat stuff here and there (transparency, baby)
+I show a little pieces of my life,  jewelry-making, meal-prepping, a minimalist approach, budgeting, and my favorite things.
+I hope you'll stick around and maybe learn a thing or two while you're here!

-##“You have succeeded in life when all you really want is only what you really need.” —Vernon Howard##
+## “You have succeeded in life when all you really want is only what you really need.” —Vernon Howard ##